PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Evaluation Details on

 \subsection{Evaluation Setup}

-We evaluate nine state-of-the-art LLMs: Gemini-2.5-Pro-2506, OpenAI-o4-mini-high-2504, Claude-Sonnet-4-2505, GPT-4.1-2504, Claude-3.5-Sonnet-2410, Qwen3-235B-Thinking-2507, GLM-4.5-2507, Qwen3-235B-Instruct-2507, and Kimi-K2-Instruct-2507.
-For all agent-based evaluations, we use a consistent set of inference parameters: the temperature of 0.7, top\_p of 0.9, a maximum of 4096 output tokens, and a maximum of 40 reasoning steps per question.
+\paragraph{Agent Baselines.} We evaluate nine state-of-the-art LLMs: Gemini-2.5-Pro-2506, OpenAI-o4-mini-high-2504, Claude-Sonnet-4-2505, GPT-4.1-2504, Claude-3.5-Sonnet-2410, Qwen3-235B-Thinking-2507, GLM-4.5-2507, Qwen3-235B-Instruct-2507, and Kimi-K2-Instruct-2507.
+For all agent-based evaluations, we use a consistent set of inference parameters: a temperature of 0.7, top\_p of 0.9, a maximum of 4096 output tokens, and a maximum of 40 reasoning steps per question.
+Additionally, we employ a standardized chain-of-thought (CoT) \cite{wei2022chain} prompting strategy.
+The system prompt instructs the agent to think step-by-step, explicitly stating the rationale before invoking any tool.
+We conduct three independent runs for each experimental setting.

-To establish a human expert baseline, we recruit three computer science Ph.D. candidates to complete the \Benchmark-Human~subset.
+\paragraph{Human Baselines.} To establish a human expert baseline, we recruit three computer science Ph.D. candidates to complete the \Benchmark-Human~subset.
 The evaluation is conducted under controlled conditions: participants are allotted 16 hours over two days and are permitted to use standard tools, including GPT-4o for document comprehension, web search for information retrieval, and Python for coding tasks.